· Last updated 2 June 2026

 Gibraltar has its own public healthcare system, run by the Gibraltar Health Authority.
 This is entirely separate from the UK NHS, though it follows broadly similar principles.
 GHA-funded care is free at the point of use for those who qualify.

-Primary care through the GHA is genuinely good.
+Primary care through the GHA is genuinely strong.
 Waiting times for GP appointments are reasonable by most standards.
 Emergency care at St Bernard's is similarly well-regarded.
 Where the system shows its limits is in specialist outpatient waiting times, where private care can be significantly faster.

 Who Qualifies for GHA Healthcare?